rockthejvm/rockthejvm.github.io/_posts/2024-05-23-scala-redis-websockets-part-2.md

 ```
 Here we provide the methods from case class to postgres and the reverse.
 Here we provide codecs for case classes that take native types, however, later we shall see how to join codecs for types such as `InsertMessage`.

-### 5.1 The Postgres Protocols

-In this section, we'll create various methods that will interact with the Postgres database through `Skunk`.
+Now we'll create various methods that will interact with the Postgres database through `Skunk`.
 Let's create a `PostgresProtocol.scala` file under the `websockets` and add the following code:

 ```scala
 package rockthejvm.websockets